 Texas Landlord Entry Laws

-As a landlord in Texas, you have an inherent right to enter your tenant’s rented unit.
+As a landlord, you have an inherent right to enter your tenant’s rented unit.
 However, you can’t just show up unannounced and you can’t enter the premises unless allowed by the tenant.
 You have a responsibility to give your tenant reasonable notice before entering.
 A 24-hour written notice can suffice.

-You may also want to state other entry notification terms in the lease agreement to avoid any potential confusion or misunderstanding in the future.
-However, this is not explicitly required by Texas landlord-tenant laws.
+Texas landlords may also want to state other entry notice terms in the lease agreement to avoid any potential confusion or misunderstanding in the future.
+However, this is not explicitly required by state laws.

 Housing Discrimination Laws

-Discriminating against your tenant based on certain protected classes in Texas is unlawful.
+Discriminating against your tenant based on certain protected classes is against the law.
 The Federal Fair Housing Act prohibits discrimination based on race, color, religion, sex, nationality, disability, and familial status.

-Landlord-tenant laws in Texas, unlike some other states, do not extend these protections past what is outlined in the Fair Housing Act.
+Unlike some other states, landlord tenant laws do not extend these protections past what is outlined in the Fair Housing Act.

 Currently, Texas state law prohibits legislation of any rent control law at both state and local levels.
-This means that you can charge whatever amount of rent you wish.
+This means that the landlord can charge whatever rent payment amount they want.

-What’s more, you can raise it by any amount.
-Texas landlords have no obligation to notify their tenants before the rent raise.
+What’s more, you can raise month’s rent by any amount.
+Landlords in Texas have no obligation to notify their tenants before the rent raise.

-Either party can terminate a month-to-month lease early by serving the other party a 30-day advance notice.
-There are no statutes that define the minimum notice requirements for other periodic leases, such as week-to-week and quarter-to-quarter.
+Either party can terminate a month-to-month lease early by serving the other party a 30-day advance notice before the tenant vacates.
+There are no statutes that define the minimum notice requirements for other lease period or situations, such as week-to-week and quarter-to-quarter.

 - Landlord harassment.